CityOfNewYork/ACCESS-NYC/README.md

 ## Security

-The team @ NYC Opportunity actively maintains and releases updates to ensure the security of this site using a combination of practices for WordPress specifically.
-The [NYCO WordPress Docker Boilerplate README file](https://github.com/cityofnewyork/nyco-wp-docker-boilerplate) documents some of the tools and best practices.
+The team @NYCOpportunity actively maintains and releases updates to ensure the security of this site using a combination of practices for WordPress specifically.
+The [NYCO WordPress Boilerplate README file](https://github.com/cityofnewyork/nyco-wp-boilerplate) documents some of the tools and best practices.

 ### Reporting a Vulnerability